Often when I tell people that I’m an artist-in-residence, people reply with “Oh, what’s that?”.

 So, what is my residency like?

-My family and I love the Jiang Lha site and so mostly stay there.
 Bamboo bungalows surround a central grassed area and natural swimming hole.
 There’s a veggie garden, a cow, dogs, kittens, fish and butterflies galore.
-There’s also a communal main building which has a beautiful view over the valley, with golden pagodas glistening through the treetops, and the misty blue mountains beyond.
+There’s also a communal main building which has a beautiful view over the valley.

 My average day starts early, with Sunny and Boo jumping around being noisy little monkeys.